snowdrop/cloud-native-dvlpt-demo/hands-on-lab.md

 ```
 ### Use Distributed Tracing to collect app traces

+Time : 15min

+As we have decomposed the application into 2 microservices, then we will deploy the technology which is required to collect the logs/traces
+from the different spring boot applications and to aggregate them using a Distributed Tracer backend.
+We will use the OpenTracing specification implemented by the [Jaeger]() project and available using the [Spring Boot Jaeger starter]()
+For that purpose we will modify the existing applications to instrument them with the Spring Boot Jaeger.

+TODO : Check to use only one instance of Jaeger

-1. Install Jaeger on OpenShift to collect the traces
+- Install Jaeger on OpenShift to collect the traces

 ```bash
 oc new-project tracing